-Use the Configure > Protocols > HTTPS page to provide port information and enable Skype tunneling.
+Optionally, use the Configure > Protocols > HTTPS page to view and specify:

-- 1. In the HTTPS Proxy Server Port field, enter the port for inbound (client to SSL Manager) HTTPS traffic.
+- Inbound and outbound ports (view) - Skype tunneling (configure; explicit proxy only) - Tunneling when a request returns an unknown protocol error (configure) - 1.
+The HTTPS Proxy Server Port is the port used for client to SSL Manager connections.
 The default is 8070. - 2.
-In the SSL Outbound Port field, enter the port SSL Manager will use for outbound HTTPS traffic from SSL Manager to the destination server.
+The SSL Outbound Port is the port used for SSL Manager to destination server connections.
 The default is 8090. - 3.
 If Content Gateway is an explicit proxy and you want to allow Skype traffic, enable the Tunnel Skype option.
-This option is necessary because, although Skype presents an SSL handshake, Skype data flow does not conform to the SSL standard.
+The option is necessary because, although Skype presents an SSL handshake, Skype data flow does not conform to the SSL standard.
 Unless the traffic is tunneled, the connection is dropped.